ithan/accessibility/presentation.md

 ## Slide 2: What IS Web Accessibility (A11y)?

-Good morning/afternoon, everyone.
+Good afternoon, everyone.
 Today, I want to discuss Web Accessibility, often shortened to A11y.

 At its core, accessibility is about designing and building our websites and digital tools so they can be used effectively by **all** people, including those with disabilities.
 It focuses on enabling everyone to perceive, understand, navigate, and interact with the web.